rasavant-ms/ohl-kafka/challenge-1/kafka/README.md

 For this challenge you will be using the public Schema Registry Helm Chart.
 You will need to set up a `values.yaml` file to allow external access.

 You will need to set up Schema Registry to connect to your existing Kafka cluster.
-Since we are not using TLS authentication, make sure to set the `external.servicePort` setting to something other than 443.
+Since we are not using TLS authentication, make sure to set the `external.servicePort` setting to 8081.

 **Note:** Make sure to use a name other than "schema-registry" for the chart.